Jill Biden is rooting for the Phillies in the World Series. She's part of a long history of first ladies who loved America's national pastime.

 George H.W.
 Bush and Barbara Bush moved to West Texas in 1948 and later the Houston area, and she adopted Texas baseball teams.

-Although a Houston Astros fan, she also rooted for the Texas Rangers when her son, future President George W. Bush, was the chairman of the team.
+Although she was a diehard Houston Astros fan, she also rooted for the Texas Rangers when her son, future President George W. Bush, was the chairman of the team.
 She threw out a first pitch for the Rangers in 1989, shortly after her husband took office.

-Barbara Bush was known for her scorekeeping, with George W. Bush writing in his book "Barbara Bush: Matriarch of a Dynasty" that "not many people know how to score a baseball game," according to the Houston Chronicle.
+Barbara Bush enjoyed scorekeeping – the mark of a true fan.
+George W. Bush wrote in his book, "Barbara Bush: Matriarch of a Dynasty," that "not many people know how to score a baseball game," according to the Houston Chronicle.
 Bush said he has "vivid memories of seeing her sitting at our games, keeping score."

 The Bushes remained avid baseball fans long after he left the White House in 1993, and in 2017, George H.W.
 Bush threw out a ceremonial first pitch prior to Game 5 of the World Series.